Mayerling incident: Attempted cover-up

 Foreign correspondents descended on Mayerling and soon learned that Rudolf's mistress was implicated in his death.
 This first official version of a heart attack was quickly dropped.
 At that stage, the "heart failure" version was amended.
 It was announced that the Crown Prince had first shot the baroness in a suicide pact and sat by her body for several hours before shooting himself.
 Rudolf and the Emperor were known to have recently had a violent argument, with Franz Joseph demanding that his son end the liaison with his teenage mistress.
-Their deaths were the tragic result of the desperate decision of thwarted lovers taken "while the balance of the Archduke's mind was disturbed".
 The police closed their investigations with surprising haste, in apparent response to the Emperor's wishes.

 Franz Joseph did everything in his power to get the Church's blessing for Rudolf's burial in the Imperial Crypt.
 This would have been impossible had the Crown Prince deliberately committed murder and suicide.
-The Vatican issued a special dispensation declaring that Rudolf had been in a state of "mental imbalance", and he now lies with 137 other Habsburgs in the Church of the Capuchins in Vienna.
+The Vatican issued a special dispensation declaring that Rudolf had been in a state of "mental imbalance", and he now lies with 137 other Habsburgs in the Imperial Crypt at the Church of the Capuchins in Vienna.
 However, Rudolf had requested in his farewell note to his mother that he be buried next to Mary Vetsera in Alland.
 Elisabeth was haunted by this, and visited the Capuchin Crypt, hoping that Rudolf's spirit would visit her and communicate his wishes.
 The dossier on the investigations and related actions were not deposited in the state archives, as they would typically have been.